 Friday, March 6, 2026

-Czech WORD
+Czech WORD - explanation

 The spelling "cz" comes from older Czech and Latin spelling traditions.
 In the 15th century, the Czech spelling system started to shift to a diacritical spelling system (suggested by Jan Hus).
 For example, digraphs like cz or rz were replaced by the letters č and ř.